CptCold12/DDPGRL/README.md

 * agent: implemented agent using the DDPG algorithm (without exploration noise)
 * actor: the actor NN model
 * critic: the critic NN model
-* unity_env: a class for hanlding the unity environment
+* unity_env: a class for handling the unity environment
 * replay_buffer: a class for handling the experience replay
-* test.py: Entry point for testing the agent using the trained agent
+* test.py: Entry point for testing the agent using the trained networks
 * actor_theta.pth, critic_theta.pth: Our model's weights ***(Solved in less than 120 episodes)***

 ## Trace of the training